Essential Travel & Smartphone Apps for Travelers

 There are simply places on Earth that are never going to have a Wi-Fi or 3G signal so travelers should bear this in mind.

 Take a close look at some of the travel apps that we have featured on Globetrooper and if you are in the market for a new cell phone or media tablet don’t be led astray by features that you don’t need.

 Travelers value productivity, durability, reliability, and ease of use, travel bloggers, in particular, appreciate simplicity and speed for updating content on the move.

-There are some fantastic Apps out there that will appeal to all kinds of explorer and adventurer.
+There are some fantastic apps out there that will appeal to all kinds of explorers and adventurers.
 Take a selection for a spin and see for yourself.